• Skip to primary navigation

 And of course, one more option for good measure – a fall salad with roasted apple slices, candied pecans, green onions, and vegan feta on a bed of baby spinach.

 This seasonal salad was inspired by a dish my sister-in-law brings to our extended family Thanksgiving every year.
-I always look forward to a big bowlful of it.
+I always look forward to a big bowlful of it, along with some of her rhubarb pudding cake.

 But there’s no reason that you have to wait until the fourth Thursday in November to try it.